emqx/emqx-docs/en_US/data-integration/data-bridge-azure-event-hub.md

 ## Features and Benefits

-EMQX 与 Azure Event Hubs 的数据集成可以为您的业务带来以下功能和优势：
+The data integration between EMQX and Azure Event Hubs can bring the following functions and advantages to your business:

-- **高性能海量消息吞吐**：EMQX 支持海量 MQTT 客户端连接，每秒数百万条消息能够持续引入 Azure Event Hubs，可以获得极低的消息传输与存储延迟时间，并在 Azure Event Hubs 上配置保留时间实现消息量的控制。
+- **High-Performance Massive Message Throughput**: EMQX supports connections with a massive number of MQTT clients, with millions of messages per second continuously ingested into Azure Event Hubs.
+This enables extremely low message transmission and storage latency, and message volume control can be achieved by configuring retention time on Azure Event Hubs.
-- **灵活的数据映射**：通过配置的 Azure Event Hubs，可以实现 MQTT 主题与 Azure Event Hubs 事件中心的灵活映射，并且支持 MQTT 用户属性与 Azure Event Hubs 消息头的映射，这为数据集成提供了更丰富的上下文信息和顺序保证。
+- **Flexible Data Mapping**: Through the configured Azure Event Hubs, flexible mapping can be achieved between MQTT topics and Azure Event Hubs event centers.
+It also supports the mapping of MQTT user properties to Azure Event Hubs headers, providing richer context information and order assurance for data integration.
-- **弹性伸缩支持**：EMQX 与 Azure Event Hubs 均可以支持弹性伸缩，能够随着应用规格进行扩展，轻松将物联网数据规模从数 MB 轻松扩展到数 TB。
+- **Elastic Scaling Support**: Both EMQX and Azure Event Hubs support elastic scaling and can expand according to the application specifications, easily scaling IoT data sizes from several MBs to several TBs.
-- **丰富的生态系统**：得益于采用标准 MQTT 协议以及各类主流物联网传输协议的支持，EMQX 能够实现各类物联网设备的接入。结合 Azure Event Hubs 在 Azure Functions、各类编程语言 SDK 以及 Kafka 生态系统中的支持，能够轻松打通设备到云端的数据通道，实现无缝物联网数据接入与处理。
+- **Rich Ecosystem**: By adopting the standard MQTT protocol with the support for various mainstream IoT transmission protocols, EMQX can achieve the connection with various IoT devices.
+Combined with the support of Azure Event Hubs in Azure Functions, various programming language SDKs, and the Kafka ecosystem, it facilitates seamless IoT data access and processing from devices to the cloud.

-这些功能增强了集成能力和灵活性，可以帮助用户快速实现海量物联网设备数据与 Azure 的连接。让用户更便捷的获得云计算带来的数据分析和智能化能力，构建功能强大的数据驱动型应用。
+These functionalities enhance integration capabilities and flexibility, helping users quickly implement the connection of massive IoT device data with Azure.
+They enable users to more conveniently harness the data analysis and intelligence capabilities brought by cloud computing, building powerful data-driven applications.

 ## Before You Start